visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Eigen vectors are an example of a directionless vector field.
 To integrate using a directionless field requires that any orientation discontinuity be corrected prior to linear interpolation.
 That is, all vectors must be rotated to match the orientation of the trajectory.
-The PICS code will do this processing for standard fields (e.g non-higher order elements).
+The ICS code will do this processing for standard fields (e.g non-higher order elements).

 Integrator
 """"""""""

-See Integrator attributes that are common to all PICS operators.
+See Integrator attributes that are common to all ICS operators.

 Step Length
 """""""""""

-See Step Length attributes that are common to all PICS operators.
+See Step Length attributes that are common to all ICS operators.

 Tolerances
 """"""""""

-See Tolerance attributes that are common to all PICS operators.
+See Tolerance attributes that are common to all ICS operators.

 Termination
 """""""""""